 Are you an athlete who participates in sports that involve heavy lifting?
 If so, you may be at risk of tearing your distal biceps tendon.
-A distal bicep tear can occur from a blunt force trauma or excessive loading on the joint.
-Distal bicep tear specialist, Dr. James Mazzara provides diagnosis and both surgical and nonsurgical treatment options for patients in Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities who have suffered a distal bicep tear.
+A distal biceps tear can occur from a blunt force trauma or excessive loading on the joint.
+Distal biceps tear specialist, Dr. James Mazzara provides diagnosis and both surgical and nonsurgical treatment options for patients in Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities who have suffered a distal biceps tear.
 Contact Dr. Mazzara’s team today!

 What is a distal biceps tear?

 Elbow injuries can be common among athletes and the active population.
 A distal biceps tear occurs when the tendon attaching the biceps muscle to the elbow is torn from the radius These types of tears are categorized as either partial or complete.
 A partial tear does not completely sever the tendon, while a complete tear will sever or “break” the tendon into two pieces.
 In most cases, a distal biceps rupture is less common compared to ruptures where the top of the biceps connects at the shoulder.
 Dr. James Mazzara, orthopedic elbow specialist serving Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities has extensive experience in treating a distal biceps tear and returning patients to their normal work and sports activities.

 What is the difference between biceps and distal biceps?

 The biceps is a muscle located in the front of the arm that goes from the elbow to the shoulder.
 The point where the muscle attaches to the bone is called a tendon.
 Within the upper arm, two groups of tendons are associated with the biceps muscle: proximal, or upper biceps tendon and distal, or lower biceps tendon.